libertyernie/CrosspostSharp/README.md

 Supported Sites
 ---------------

 Use the Tools menu to add and remove accounts.
+Multiple accounts per site are supported on all sites except DeviantArt and Sta.sh.

-* DeviantArt / Sta.sh (only one account supported at a time; cannot read scraps)
+* DeviantArt / Sta.sh
 * FurAffinity (read-only)
 * Furry Network
 * Inkbunny
+* Pixiv (read-only)
 * Tumblr
 * Twitter
 * Weasyl (read-only)

 Coming later:
 * Flickr
-* Pixiv (read-only)

 You can also use a Media RSS feed as a source or open or save local files.